ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 This command will create a new branch named `my-new-feature`, if it doesn’t exist already, or switch to the existing branch if it does.
-Either way, any changes you make will occur in the branch `my-new-feature`, not in main.
+Either way, any changes you make will occur in the branch `my-new-feature`, not in `main`.
 The output should look something like:

 ```
 Switched to a new branch 'my-new-feature'